rewiringamerica/ra-api-rem-py/docs/BuildingProfilerApi.md

 Get home profile

 Geocode an address and match against ATTOM data to find building features for a given residence.
-This implementation takes in an address as a required query parameter and returns geographic characteristics and building features about the home if the input address is valid.

 ### Example